komali2/blog/content/posts/taidong-indepth-tourism/index.md

 Point is, someone paid for my train tickets and housing to go to Taidong and stay there for two nights, including several incredible meals and really fun tours and activities.
 I had a great time and want to share some of the stuff we got up to because it was a pretty cool way to check out Taidong.

 If you're interested in further reading material, or an alternative itinerary, you can check out the booklets they made for our reference during the trip.
 There's actually some fun info in there.
 [Here's the PDF from our trip](https://calebjay.com/taidongtrip/taidongtrippdf.pdf), and [another one from the trip of people after us](https://calebjay.com/taidongtrip/taidongfollowuptrip.pdf).
 I tried to duplicate the info into this post but the PDFs aren't formatted in a way that makes copying text out easy.
+Another good resource is Crossroad's [circle.so](https://ttnomads.circle.so/home) page for Taidong.

 ## Itinerary